rharp/DrupalGovCon2018/apps/v2/README.md

    1. Make a request using axios to get a session token from drupal
    2. Attach the token to the header to make another request to our api we created earlier, and collect the data in json format.
    3. Take the returned Articles and pass them into our **article** state defined in the constructor.
-        4. Using the data from **article** we will then pass the data into a sub-component created in step 3.

     import React from 'react';